horizon-research/SPlisHSPlasH_with_time/README.md

 The basic idea of SPlisHSPlasH is giving it a **.json** file which defines all the things including simulation method you'd like to use and initial scene you'd like to begin with.
 SPHSimulator in the *bin* directory will choose the corresponding model to run simulation.
 The state like position and velocity of particles will be recorded with a fixed frequency (but the version contained in this repository records the state data every time it updates).
 The recorded data will be stored in *bin/output/*
 ___
 ### Fluid Initialization
-Fluid can be initialized with *FluidBlocks* or *FluidModels*. *FluidBlocks* defines a fluid block with coordinates, while with *FluidModels* you can directly give particle data to initialize it (.bgeo file).
+Fluid can be initialized with *FluidBlocks* or *FluidModels*. *FluidBlocks* defines a fluid block with coordinates, but be careful there will always be a leave-out of one diameter of a particle.
+For instance, we set radius of particle as 0.025 and set coordinates on x-axis as [-1, 1], it will actually generate (2-0.025*2)/0.025 = 78 particles on x-axis.
+While with *FluidModels* you can directly give particle data to initialize it (.bgeo file).
 Details can be found in SPlisHSPlasH Documentation.
 ____
 ### Volume Sampling tool
 In *bin* directory, there are tools like *VolumeSampling* and *SurfaceSampling*.
 They are not mentioned much in Documentation, but they might be useful for you, especially *VolumeSampling*.

 *VolumeSampling* can generate .bgeo file by sampling on a specific .obj file or on a region specified by corrdinates.
-You may refer to the source code of it for more details.
+When set region, there will be a leave-out of one diameter of particle as mentioned above, since actually *SPHSimulator* will call *VolumeSampling* when you set *FluidBlocks* You may refer to the source code of it for more details.
 In main function there are parameters you can input.
 ____
 ## Tips on further modification